 During times of crisis and disaster, we rely on our insurance coverage to be there for us.
 Unfortunately, insurance companies are not known for being reliable.
-If you are having difficulty resolving a claim with your insurance company and believe that your insurer is not handling your claim in good faith, you may be able to file a bad faith insurance claim.
+If you are having difficulty resolving a claim with your insurance company and believe that your insurer is not handling your claim in good faith, our attorneys will guide you in how to file a bad faith insurance claim.
 Claims are time sensitive so it is important to seek the advice of an experienced attorney immediately before your claim expires.

 Examples of bad faith insurance practices include an insurer who is: